alexchaomander/semantic-kernel-v1.0-hackathon/submissions/cypher-gen-plugin/README.md

 # This is your amazing submission for the SK Hackathon!

 ## Describe your plugin here
 This plugin generates and executes neo4j cypher queries based on user prompt.
+The goal of this plugin is to enable querying knowledge graphs allowing complex using dynamic query generation which can provide business personnel a chat based way to explore large data graphs

 On initialization the specified neo4j database is queried to generate a text representation of the schema which is passed in the system message for any IChatCompletion Service